Baylor vs. BYU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 Baylor Performance Insights

-- The Bears are outscoring opponents by 18.7 points per game with a +263 scoring differential overall.
-They put up 88.1 points per game (seventh in college basketball) and give up 69.4 per outing (135th in college basketball).
+- The Bears have a +263 scoring differential, topping opponents by 18.7 points per game.
+They're putting up 88.1 points per game to rank seventh in college basketball and are giving up 69.4 per outing to rank 135th in college basketball.

-- The 36.6 rebounds per game Baylor averages rank 175th in college basketball, and are 7.7 more than the 28.9 its opponents grab per contest.
+- The 36.6 rebounds per game Baylor averages rank 175th in the nation, and are 7.7 more than the 28.9 its opponents grab per outing.

-- Baylor knocks down 9.4 three-pointers per game (34th in college basketball) at a 43.2% rate (first in college basketball), compared to the 5.9 per game its opponents make at a 30.6% rate.
+- Baylor knocks down 9.4 three-pointers per game (34th in college basketball), 3.5 more than its opponents (5.9).
+It is shooting 43.2% from beyond the arc (first in college basketball) while allowing opponents to shoot 30.6%.

-- The Bears rank first in college basketball with 111.6 points scored per 100 possessions, and 120th in college basketball defensively with 87.8 points conceded per 100 possessions.

-- Baylor has committed 11.2 turnovers per game (130th in college basketball action), 1.2 fewer than the 12.4 it forces on average (151st in college basketball).
+- Baylor has come out ahead in the turnover battle by 1.2 turnovers per game, committing 11.2 (130th in college basketball play) while forcing 12.4 (151st in college basketball).

+- The Cougars' +364 scoring differential (outscoring opponents by 26.0 points per game) is a result of putting up 88.2 points per game (sixth in college basketball) while allowing 62.2 per outing (12th in college basketball).

+- BYU wins the rebound battle by 12.2 boards on average.
+It collects 43.8 rebounds per game, seventh in college basketball, while its opponents pull down 31.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.